senresearch/BulkLMM.jl/README.md

 # BulkLMM.jl

-Julia package for performing genome scans for multiple traits ("in bulk") using linear mixed models (LMMs).
-Suitable for eQTL mapping with thousands of traits and markers.
-Also performs permutation testing for LMMs taking into account the relatedness of individuals.
+BulkLMM is a Julia package for performing genome scans for multiple traits (in "Bulk" sizes) using linear mixed models (LMMs).
+It is suitable for eQTL mapping with thousands of traits and markers.
+BulkLMM also performs permutation testing for LMMs taking into account the relatedness of individuals.
 We use multi-threading and matrix operations to speed up computations.

-The current implementation is for genome scans with one-degree of freedom tests without any background covariates.
-Future releases will cover those scenarios.
+The current implementation is for genome scans with one-degree of freedom tests with choices of adding additional covariates.
+Future releases will cover the scenario of more-than-one degrees of freedom tests.

 ## Linear Mixed Model (LMM)

-We consider that case when a univariate trait of interest is measured in a population of related individuals with kinship matrix $K$.
+We consider the case when a univariate trait of interest is measured in a population of related individuals with kinship matrix $K$.
 Let the trait vector, $y$ follow the following linear model.